suzaku-network/suzaku-core/docs/overview.md

   - **Dual Staking Model**: Require both native and whitelisted collateral for validator nodes, mitigating token volatility risks.
   - **Slashing**: Suzaku’s architecture currently doesn't have slashing on the (re)staking principal, only validation rewards can be lost if validators have a bad uptime.

+### Overview
+1. **Setup**: An L1 builder configures their chain and chooses how to incorporate PoS, restaking, or the dual-staking model.
+2. **Registration**:
+   - The L1 is registered in `L1Registry`, and operators register in `OperatorRegistry`.
+   - A vault is deployed via `VaultFactory`, with delegators deciding how to allocate stake.
+This should be all handled by the same agent, the curator.
+3. **Opt-Ins**: Operators must opt in to both the vault and the L1.
+Curators manage these allocations on behalf of stakers.
+4. **Epoch Flow**:
+   - Vaults checkpoint user deposits and handle epoch-based withdrawals.
+   - The L1 middleware calculates node weights, triggers updates, and (in future) can slash underperforming operators based on its own middleware epochs.
+5. **Validator Manager**:
+   - The Validator Manager is a separate contract which is handling the communicating with the P-Chain in order to add-remove-upgrade validators and the L1.

 ## 2. Code Architecture & Main Components

 Below is a summarized explanation of the key smart contracts/interfaces of the Suzaku protocol.